Special Period: Caloric intake statistics

-Energy crisis
+Energy

 Immediate actions taken by the government included televising an announcement of the expected energy crisis a week before the USSR notified the Cuban government that they would not be delivering the expected quota of crude oil.
 Citizens were asked to reduce their consumption in all areas and to use public transport and carpooling.
 As time went on, the administration developed more structured strategies to manage the long-term energy/economic crisis as it stretched into the 21st century.

-Food rationing

-Food rationing was intensified.
-Monthly allocations for families were based on basic minimum requirements as recommended by the United Nations.